Fares-Islam/GPO/README.md

 - Performance Optimization

 ## Running Locally
-Open the .index file on a browser
+Open the .index file on a browser after downloading this folder